 Peoria Illinois Nursing Home Health Concerns

 Our Peoria elder abuse attorneys serve as advocates for every Illinois nursing home resident who is neglected or in fear of being neglected by the nursing staff.
 Our goals involve holding those at fault for causing your harm legally and financially accountable.
 In addition to seeking recovery for your damages, we will also report your case to the proper authority to prevent other Illinois nursing facilities from ever engaging in similar unacceptable behavior.

 Our Illinois nursing home abuse attorneys have posted the information below outlining nursing facilities throughout the Peoria area that currently maintain a one star out of five possible star rating.
-In addition, our law firm has added our primary concerns involving reports and investigations involving bedsores at these nursing homes.
+In addition, our network of attorneys has added our primary concerns involving reports and investigations involving bedsores at these nursing homes.

 5600 Glen Elm Drive